arfc/transition-scenarios/README.md

 This is where the compiled reactor and region files will be rendered into.

-### template.xml.in
+### reactor_template.xml.in
-Jinja template for the reactor 'block' of the cyclus input file.
+Jinja template for the reactor section of the cyclus input file.

-### template2.xml.in
+### region_template.xml.in
 Jinja template for the individual region prototype of the cyclus input file.

 ### region_output_template.xml.in
-Jinja template for the region 'block' of the cylcus input file.
+Jinja template for the region section of the cylcus input file.

 Grouped region prototypes will be rendered into this file.